antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - - - firstBranchOneQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService
 - - - - - - firstBranchOneBranchOneQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService
 - - Explanation:
+- - - Private methods created in this way allow you to write complex logic and readable code
 - - - Minimum and maximum two 'QQ' - needed as a separator that helps to quickly understand what this method does
 - - - 'if' create methods:
 - - - - firstQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService: